GIScience/climate-action-traffic-emissions/resources/methodology.md

 | Motorways                        | 120          | 203.64            | 1.25             | 0.52              |
 | Roads outside of built-up areas  | 70           | 153.69            | 0.94             | 0.39              |
 | Roads inside of built-up areas   | 30           | 196.91            | 1.20             | 0.50              |

+## Limitations

+To obtain the ADTVs for the selected area, we scale the ADTVs for Berlin by the population density and the road length per capita in the selected area.
+While there are better proxies for traffic volume than population density, such as car ownership rates and income (Ingram & Liu 1997), we use population density, because this data is more easily available at high spatial reolution and coverage.

+During the estimation of traffic emissions, we assume that the traveling speed is constant and equal to the speed limit.
+The impact of traffic lights, congestion, or vehicles exceeding the speed limit is not accounted for.
+In most cases, this means that we are probably underestimating the emissions.
+For roads without speed limit information, we assume fixed traveling speeds, which at best represent average values and do not account for the actual road and traffic conditions.
+Differences between the actual vehicle fleet composition and our assumed fleet composition may lead to additional over- or underestimation of the emission estimates.